bridgelightcloud/noto-builder/README.md

 Convenience files which import all of the weights for a particular stretch, are provided in the form `fontname-stretch.css`.

 Finally, a CSS file which import all of the `fontname-stretch.css` files is included, as `fontname.css`.

+## Building an running

+To run the typescript compiler, run `npm run build`.

+To build the font packages, run `npm run run`.